You can upload recordings and extract insights from customer interviews using Aha! Discovery.

 Primary vs. secondary customer research

-Product managers will use both primary and secondary customer research to gather information.
+Product managers rely on both primary and secondary customer research to gather meaningful input.
 Briefly, the difference is:

-• Primary customer research refers to gathering your own data and feedback firsthand via interviews, focus groups, surveys, and other methods.
+Primary customer research involves collection data firsthand via interviews, focus groups, surveys, and other methods.

-• Secondary customer research refers to findings gleaned from external sources like analyst reports and third-party surveys.
+Secondary customer research comes from external sources like analyst reports and third-party surveys.

 Related: